Kate-who-codes/python-challenge/README.md

-2. PyPoll: In this challenge, the  task is  to  modernize town vote counting process.
+2.PyPoll: In this challenge, the  task is  to  modernize town vote counting process.

  A  set of poll data called election_data.csv is given.
 The dataset is composed of three columns: Voter ID, County, and Candidate.
 The task is to create a Python script that

  analyzes the votes and calculates each of the following: